ahmedoumar/The_Geometry_of_numerical_reasoning/README.md

     editor = "Chiruzzo, Luis  and
       Ritter, Alan  and
       Wang, Lu",
-    booktitle = "Proceedings of the 2025 Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics: Human Language Technologies (Volume 2: Short Papers)", month = apr,
+    booktitle = "Proceedings of the 2025 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (Volume 2: Short Papers)", month = apr,
     year = "2025",
     address = "Albuquerque, New Mexico",